 Hospitality design is becoming progressively focused on the young traveller which means staying away from standardised hotel room designs typical of large hotel chains and focusing more on creating a personalised interior spaces.

 This approach is lacking across the Middle East, according to Lulie Fisher, founder and design director of Dubai-based Lulie Fisher Desig Studio, who expalined that an absence of boutique offerings is forcing the region to lag behind.

 "The norm in the Middle East is to see large-scale hotels ranging from 200-1000 keys that have three or four room types available for the guest to choose from and with the design language being largely the same for each room type.
 However the market is saturated with this genre and guests are looking for a change," she said.

 "Smaller boutique hotels that provide a more personalised service and more memorable and unique experience are what the Middle East market is lacking.
 There are many excellent boutique hotel developments in Europe that have a distinctive aesthetic, (often a bespoke design for every room), unique offering and provide excellent service at a more affordable rate, which suits the young traveller or a small family."

-She explained that this shift in hospitality offerings are a result of a new generation of travelers, driving forward various trends across hotels worldwide.
+She explained that this shift in offerings are a result of a new generation of travelers who are driving forward various hospitality trends worldwide.